Image ALT Attributes

 And the fact that ALT attributes are NOT as important for SEO as the use of keywords in image file names.

-IMAGE FILE NAME adds MORE VALUE to SEO than either of the above.
+Image File Name apparently adds more value to SEO than either of the above.

 Read more: How to reduce Bounce Rates.